PatrycjaBochnak/ATuFit/README.md

 - User can add their data to check BMR and type their activity level to know their own TDEE,
 - Then TDEE is provided to list of results,
-- You can search products and add chosen to part of the day and date,
+- Then You can search products and add chosen by pressing `add`,
-- Every product is downloaded by API with indegrements,
+- Every product is downloaded by external and internal API with macroelements,
-- Parts of the day you can use: 'breakfast', '2nd breakfast', 'dinner', 'supper',
-- If you can't find product what you want you can add your own product by pressing button "add product".
-Then type 'name of product', 'calories', 'carbohydrates', 'fats' and 'proteins',
+- If you can't find product what you want you can add your own product by pressing button `add product`.
+Then type *name of product*, *calories*, *carbohydrates*, *fats* and *proteins*,
-- Please provide the average product weight.
+- Please provide the average product weight,
+- At the bottom line of the list of results you can compare the calories consumed with your needs.

 ## Deployment 🚀

+You can find a live demo of this project here